Add to favorites In favorites

 Tour Details

 What does Bolivia taste like?
-To find out, we’ll meet at Emilio Villanueva Square, in front of the Municipal Palace, where we’ll begin our food tour of La Paz.
+To find out, we'll meet at Plaza Emilio Villanueva, in front of the Palacio Consistorial, where our guide will welcome the group and give us some cultural context about the city before we set off on our food tour of La Paz.

-We’ll talk about the history of this penitentiary and, so we don’t end the tour on a bitter note, quite the opposite, we’ll finish this 2.5-hour food tour of La Paz at a stall in Plaza Sucre, where we’ll try its iconic cinnamon ice cream.
+We'll talk about the history of this penitentiary and the cultural context behind the gastronomy.
+To end the experience on a sweet note, we'll wrap up this 2.5-hour La Paz food tour at a stall in Plaza Sucre with a taste of its iconic cinnamon ice cream.

 More Information